char-1ee/bloom-inference/README.md

 # BLOOM

 This folder contains scripts and outputs for BLOOM batch inference on cluster environment (2 nodes, each with 4 V100 GPUs).
+The goal is to increase BLOOM offline inference throughput under GPU memory restriction.

 ## File Structure